oshorunke1/oshorunke1/README.md

 - Real-time multiplayer backends at 17,000+ concurrent users, sub-120 ms
 - Five client-specific backend frameworks delivered as a freelance engineer, scoped with each client and operated at 99.9% uptime

-Most of my work lives in private repositories.
-Happy to walk through architecture and tradeoffs directly.

 Atlanta, GA